On classification of simple non-unital amenable C*-algebras, II: Introduction

 \begin{thm} {\rm (see \ref{Mainrange})} Let $A$ be a finite separable simple amenable \CA. Then there exists a stably projectionless simple \CA\, $B$ which is locally approximated by sub-homogeneous \CA s and which is stably isomorphic to a \CA\, in ${\cal D}$ such that \beq {\rm Ell}(A\otimes \zo)={\rm Ell}(B). \eneq

 \end{thm}

-Finally, we show that the condition that $A$ and $B$ has generalized tracial rank at most one in Theorem \ref{TTT1} can be replaced by finite nuclear dimension.
-In fact, we have the following:
+Finally, we show that the condition that $A$ and $B$ have generalized tracial rank at most one in Theorem \ref{TTT1} can be replaced by finite nuclear dimension when traces vanishe on $K_0(A)$ and $K_0(B).$ In fact, we have the following: